ysyk2021/the-power-of-mindful-sleep-practicing-mindful-sleep-for-better-sleep-and-healthier-living/src/chapter-7-1.md

-Chapter: The Relationship between Sleep and Productivity
+The Relationship between Sleep and Productivity
 ========================================================

 In this chapter, we will explore the intricate relationship between sleep and productivity.
 We will delve into the ways in which sufficient sleep not only enhances our overall well-being but also significantly impacts our cognitive abilities, focus, creativity, and decision-making skills.
 Recognizing the importance of a good night's sleep can inspire us to prioritize our sleep habits for increased productivity and success.